Capture tracking parameters

 Simplified drag and drop solution

-What is even more interesting is the fact that you don't have to code even one line to start leveraging the opportunities mentioned above.
-Oracle's Eloqua offers simplified version as a built-in feature.
-To use it all you need to do, is to configure two elements.
+What is even more impressive is the fact that you don't have to code even one line to start leveraging the opportunities mentioned above.
+Oracle's Eloqua offers a simplified version as a built-in feature.
+To use it all you need to do is to configure two elements.

 1. Website Setup » Query Strings